HannahCimene/TrioData_Masters/README.md

+> **Note**
+> Our titanic and crops folders contain the final versions of our EDA notebooks, our individual model training notebooks, and our notebook with the final comparison of the models.
+If you want to learn more about how we got to these final notebooks, feel free to look around in the sandbox folders.

 # TrioData_Masters

 At Triodata Masters, we are the architects of data excellence.
 With a combined passion for data management and a commitment to unlocking its full potential, our founders Emalisa, Hannah, and Liesa have come together to build a company that stands as a beacon of innovation and precision in the world of data.